 Cupboards, doors, door hinges and the hinge side of doors can all hurt children’s fingers.
 Your child’s fingers could also get caught between moving parts of folding equipment like cots, high chairs, prams and strollers.
 Here are tips to help your child avoid a jammed finger.

 About injuries from doors and hinges

-Children under five are particularly prone to jammed finger injuries, with one-year-olds the most likely to hurt themselves.
+Children under five are particularly prone to jammed finger injuries.

 When children get their fingers jammed in doors and hinges, they can end up with crushed, fractured and even amputated fingers.
 The hinge side of the door often causes the worst injuries, especially for children aged 1-2 years.
 Older children tend to hurt themselves more often in the opening or handle side of the door.